mkkieru/QUOTES/README.md

 - There are no known bugs currently.
 The page works as expected.

 ## Support and Contact Details
-- For any comments,suggestions,feedback or inquiries, contact me via email: salanoelabonga98@gmail.com
+- For any comments,suggestions,feedback or inquiries, contact me via email:mkkieru55@gmail.com

 - Make contributions to the code.

 ## License
 - This project is licensed under the MIT Open Source license Copyright (c) 2021.
-[Debbie Elabonga]
+[Mark Kieru]